Twasi/twasi-docs/docs/core-concepts/twasi-plugin.md

 #### plugin.yml properties

-The following settings are available:
+The following properties are available:
  | name | type | description | required |
  | --- | --- | --- | --- |
  | name | string | The unique name of the plugin.
 Should not be changed later. | yes |